LLNL/zfp/docs/source/execution.rst

     }

 before calling :c:func:`zfp_compress`.
 Replacing :code:`zfp_exec_omp`
-with :code:`zfp_exec_cuda` enables CUDA execution.
-If OpenMP or CUDA is disabled or not supported, then the return value of functions setting these execution policies and parameters will indicate failure.
+with :code:`zfp_exec_cuda` or :code:`zfp_exec_hip` enables CUDA or HIP execution, respectively.
+If an execution policy is disabled or not supported, then the return value of functions setting these execution policies and parameters will indicate failure.
 Execution parameters are optional and may be set using the functions discussed above.